mcoavoux/wiki_parse/README.md

 Make sure the python command you use call Python2.

-In order to do this process for French wiki*, just run the script `download_extract.sh`.
+In order to do this process for French wiki*, just run the script `download_extract_french.sh`.
-It must be easily adaptable to newer wiki dumps and / or other languages.

 # Parse